Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 - Step 13: Wp Rocket Tools Tab (Import/ Export Settings)

-- Final Thoughts on Wp Rocket Guide 2021
+- Final Thoughts on Wp Rocket setttings 2021

 Why you need to use WP Rocket?

 No one likes slow-loading websites.
 Website Speed optimizations are very important for your website.
-It’s so important that Google’s recent update has made it an actual ranking factor.
+It’s so important that Google’s recent Core Web Vitals update has made it an actual ranking factor.

 That’s why you need WP Rocket cache plugin to optimize your website loading time.